 View Support Sessions in Queue

 Session queues provide information about and access to customers who are waiting for support.
 The Personal queue contains customers with whom you are currently in session or who are waiting for a session with you specifically.
 A waiting session appears in your personal queue if it was transferred to you or if the customer initiated it by entering a session key you generated, by selecting your name from the public site, or by clicking a Bomgar Button tied to you.
-Here, you also see invitations for you to join a shared session.
+This queue also contains invitations for you to join a shared session.

 You also have queues for any teams of which you are a member.
 Additionally, the General queue is open to all allowed representatives.
 If a customer initiates a session by selecting an issue type from an issue submission form, that customer enters a specific team queue based on which team owns that issue.
 A customer also enters a team queue if they click a Bomgar Button tied to a team.
 If a session is not destined for either a specific team or representative, it enters the general queue.
 A session may also enter a queue if it is transferred intentionally or due to waiting session rules, or if the representative's connection is lost in the middle of a session.
 These queues also contain invitations for any representative in the team to join a shared session.